 The average age of the vines in the domain is high and the older plots consist in visually selected plants with a low yield; to perpetuate this heritage and preserve the genetic diversity, vine plants are replaced at regular intervals.

-Pruning of the vine according to the size of the branches and the state of each vine plant is undertaken in Winter: this, and the growth potential of the vine, will determine the anticipated yield; it is to the best advantage of the vine when pruning is carried out during the period when the moon wanes.
+Pruning of the vine according to the size of the branches and the state of each vine plant is undertaken in Winter: this, and the growth potential of the vine, will determine the anticipated yield; we prune with respect to the flows of sap in order to promote the sustainability of the stocks and to limit the diseases of the wood.
+It is to the best advantage of the vine when pruning is carried out during the period when the moon wanes.

 This work in the field is completed in Spring by debudding, leaving only sufficient buds to adapt the grape growth to a reasonable level of production; following tasks involve tying up or down the canes so that the buds are well aligned with the trellising and to prevent the vegetation from becoming too dense.